chwerth/chwerth.github.io/index.md

 - Provided training to department on basics of automated testing in Jenkins
 - Co-authored automated delivery pipeline to generate change logs and prepare repositories for customers
 - Supported developers by providing algorithm optimization strategies, in one case cutting an algorithm's runtime to 20% of original
-- Implemented features and fixed bugs for MATLAB GUI application - often spoke to customer and implemented their feedback
+- Implemented features and fixed bugs for MATLAB GUI application; often spoke to customer and implemented their feedback
 - Provided support and guidance on design decisions, project flow, and Python implementation of verification and validation suite

 **Software Engineering Intern**, May 2020 - August 2020